PiggiesGoSqueal/json_file_simplifier/README.md

 ## Planned Features:
 - Make it run faster / more efficiently
+- V2: ~~Add support for storing doubles (like 0.0) that are outside of double quotes.~~
-- Allow it to recursively find input files within the "InputFiles" directory.
+- V3: ~~Allow it to recursively find input files within the "InputFiles" directory.
 And recursively write output files in the "OutputFiles" directory.
-That way, I could just add the "1.13" and "1.14" folders (with all MC recipe files in them) into "InputFiles" and have it do all of them in one run of the program.
-Would save time.
+	* That way, I could just add the "1.13" and "1.14" folders (with all MC recipe files in them) into "InputFiles" and have it do all of them in one run of the program.
+Would save time.~~

 ## Example Input File (.json):
 	{